-Following a specific exposure, the risk of infection will vary depending on the nature of any pathogenic micro-organisms, such as bacteria, viruses and fungi, in the resident's blood, the type of inoculation and the amount of virus in the resident's blood or body fluid at the time of exposure.
+Following a specific exposure, the risk of infection will vary depending on the micro-organism in the service user's blood, the type of inoculation and the amount of virus in the service user's blood or body fluid at the time of exposure.

-- The risk of acquiring hepatitis B virus from a hepatitis B positive source is approximately 1 in 3, for an unvaccinated individual. - The risk of acquiring hepatitis C through inoculation with a hepatitis C positive source is approximately 1 in 30. - Surveillance studies indicate that the risk of seroconversion following exposure to blood from HIV infected residents is approximately 1 in 300 for percutaneous (needlestick) injury and 1 in 1,000 for mucous membrane exposure.
+- The risk of developing hepatitis B virus from a hepatitis B positive source is approximately 1 in 3, for an unvaccinated individual. - The risk of developing hepatitis C through inoculation with a hepatitis C positive source is approximately 1 in 30. - Studies indicate that the risk of developing HIV following exposure to blood from HIV infected service user is approximately 1 in 300 following a needlestick injury and 1 in 1,000 for mucous membrane exposure, e.g. splashing in to the eyes or mouth.

-Action to be taken following an inoculation incident
+6. Action to be taken following an inoculation incident

-Procedure following a splash or inoculation injury In the event of a splash injury to eyes, nose or mouth
+Procedure following a splash or inoculation injury

+In the event of a splash injury to eyes, nose or mouth